 Conclusion

-Resistance to infection, arthritis pain relief, and protection against cancer are just a few of the many health benefits that grapefruit offers.
-The fruit is also an excellent source of vitamin C providing about 40% of its recommended daily value in one serving and potassium which helps lower blood pressure by having a positive effect on heart function and muscle cells while reducing hypertension (high blood pressure).
+Grapefruit offers many health benefits, including resistance to infection, arthritis pain relief, and protection against cancer.
+It is also an excellent source of vitamin C, providing about 40% of its recommended daily value in one serving, and potassium, which helps lower blood pressure by positively affecting heart function and muscle cells while reducing hypertension (high blood pressure).
+If you have diabetes or high blood sugar levels, please consult your doctor before adding grapefruits to your diet.

 Sources